continuationlabs/hapi-setup/README.md

 ### `path`

-The endpoint where the plugin will serve content.
+The endpoint where the plugin will serve HTML.
 Defaults to `'/hapi-setup'`.

+### `dataPath`

+The endpoint where the plugin will serve JSON.
+Defaults to `'/hapi-setup/data'`.

 ## Response

-The plugin's endpoint returns data in the following format:
+The plugin's data endpoint returns JSON in the following format:

 - `runtime` - Object.
 Contains information about the Node process.
   - `versions` - Object.
 The version of Node, as well as Node's dependencies.